 CRAFT Member Farm?
 No

 Educational Opportunities: We are in a constant process of evaluating and improving our farm, and we invite crew into both the learning and behind the scenes farmwork alongside us.
 Specific learning goals for each crew member will be discussed at the start of the season, and we'll make a plan for how you want to gain those skills, in addition to what we need crew to learn in order to farm effectively and efficiently for the season.
-We encourage crew to participate in monthly Farm Field Days hosted by a local non-profit (Community Food and Agriculture Coalition), as a chance to visit and learn from other farms in the region.
-As members of Homegrown Montana and the Western Montana Grower's Co-op, we have close ties with many farms in the region and can help facilitate visits to other farms for motivated individuals.
-We also have a 5-year archive of Growing for Market magazines, and numerous farming books available for crew to check out from a farm library.
+We have close ties with many farms in the region and can help facilitate visits to other farms for motivated individuals.
+We also have a 7-year archive of Growing for Market magazines, and numerous farming books available for crew to check out from a farm library.

 Preferred method of Contact: email